tomeichlersmith/hdtree/docs/README.md

 - `keys` : is a branch storing the keys in the mappings
 - `vals` : is a branch storing the values in the mappings

+The recursive process of sub-branching continues until atomic[^1] data types are reached.
+Which are the only actual HDF5 DataSets.
+They are stored in chunked and compressed one dimensional DataSets.

+[^1] : integers, floats, and strings